- Home >

-If you would like to cross the border from Israel to Jordan, the Allenby Crossing, also known as the King Hussein Bridge crossing, situated between Jerusalem and Jordan, can be a good option.
-This border crossing between Israel and Jordan is less frequently used by tourists, however it is an option to enter given it’s closer proximity from Jerusalem to Jordan.
+If you would like to cross the border from Israel to Jordan, the Allenby Crossing can be a good option.
+It’s also known as the King Hussein Bridge crossing, and sits between Jerusalem and Jordan.
+This border crossing between Israel and Jordan is less frequently used by tourists.
+It is a good option to enter given it’s closer proximity from Jerusalem to Jordan.

-How to get to the border and King Hussein Bridge (Allenby) Terminal
+How to get to King Hussein Bridge (Allenby) Terminal

 As this border crossing is closest to Jerusalem, you can take the public bus or a taxi.
 From the Old City (Damascus Gate side) a taxi is approximately a 30 KM drive.
-Egged Bus 961 will drop you almost at the border, ending at route 90 which is still approximately 2 km from the border, requiring either a taxi or walking.
+Egged Bus 961 will drop you almost at the border, ending at Route 90.
+This is still approximately 2 km from the border, requiring either a taxi or walking.

 Rental cars are not permitted to cross from Israel to Jordan.
-Those travelers who require parking can use a secure lot near the border, where the first 15 minutes are free followed by a small daily fee.
+Those travelers who require parking can use a secure lot near the border.
+The first 15 minutes are free followed by a small daily fee.
 First, two hours are 10 NIS, and each subsequent hour after is 2 NIS

-Times to Cross from Israel to Jordan at Allenby Terminal
+Times For Israel to Jordan Border Crossing at Allenby Terminal

-The King Hussein Bridge (Allenby) Terminal border crossing is open 7 days a week and is only closed on Yom Kippur and the first day of the Feast of the Sacrifice also known as Eid al-Adha.
-Sunday through Thursday, border crossing is open from 08:00-22:00.
-Friday and Saturday border is open from 08:00-13:30.
+The King Hussein Bridge (Allenby) Terminal border crossing is open 7 days a week.
+It is only closed on Yom Kippur and the first day of the Feast of the Sacrifice, or Eid al-Adha.
+Sunday through Thursday, border crossing is open from 08:00-17:30.
+Friday and Saturday border is open from 08:00-15:30.
 Note that Jewish Holidays and the evening of Jewish Holidays the border is only open 08:00-13:30.

-Note that security is very tight at King Hussein Bridge, and when crossing from Israel to Jordan you may need to go through x-ray scanning, questioning and bag searches and passport control.
-Be prepared, these processes can take a long time and there may be long queues.
+Note that security is very tight at King Hussein Bridge.
+When crossing from Israel to Jordan you may need to go through x-ray scanning, questioning and bag searches, and passport control.
+Be prepared, these processes can take a long time and there may be long lines.

-Passport/Visa Requirements to cross from Israel to Jordan
+Passport/Visa Requirements for an Israel to Jordan Border Crossing

 Always make sure you have six months of passport validity in order to enter Jordan from Israel, as well as a blank page which is required for the entry stamp.

-The entry visa to Jordan is clearly stating that the crossing is through the Allenby Border Terminal.
-This must be arranged in advance and it is very important to note visa on arrival is not permitted but must be arranged beforehand in order to obtain entry.
+The entry visa to Jordan clearly states that the crossing is through the Allenby Border Terminal.
+This must be arranged in advance.
+It is very important to note that visa on arrival is not permitted, but must be arranged beforehand in order to obtain entry.

 Fees for departing passengers at King Hussein Bridge / Allenby Crossing are 175 NIS.
 Fees are updated every year on January 1 so always be sure to check as prices may fluctuate.